About Running Records

 While we suggest that students should be assessed using cold reads (texts they have never seen before) to provide a more accurate measure of ability, some may prefer to use familiar texts.
 If you do prefer familiar texts, you can use another book or passage on a similar topic.

 How Do I Reward Students' Reading Progress?

 Kids A-Z has robust incentives to encourage students to read.
-By finishing assessments, completing books and quizzes, and doing other tasks, students earn stars that they can spend to personalize their avatar in the Robot Builder and their Raz Rocket.
+By finishing assessments, completing books and quizzes, and doing other tasks, students earn stars that they can spend to personalize their robot in the Robot Builder and their Raz Rocket.
 You can also award bonus stars after scoring assessments or any time you feel it is merited.